YiYuGit/Unity-Panorama-Viewer/README.md

 User can switch image, change view direction and zoom in and out.

+User can can also take screen shot for viewing part of the panorama.

 The sample images come from https://pixexid.com/search/360%20panoramic

 The Website announced: You can download free 360 panoramic pictures and use them for commercial or personal projects, free equirectangular 360 degree images to use and share anywhere.